mastrHyperion98/PassLock/README.md

 I would like to do the following eventually, however, the application is currently in a state where I would use it myself.

-* Use Material Design with JFeonix to improve the UI and Presentation of the application.
+* Use Material Design to improve the UI of the application.
 * enhance security more by using Java KeyStore library to save the user generated secret key.
 * enahnce security by using the java crypto SecretKey generator.
 * add some cloud backup-sync functionality (probably with Google Drive)